Grilled Peach Black Iced Tea

 Method

-- Heat the water to 90–95°C (195–203°F).
-Add the black tea bags and steep for 2½–3 minutes maximum.
-Remove the tea bags without squeezing and let the tea cool to lukewarm.
+- Heat the water to 90–95°C. Add the black tea bags and steep for 2½–3 minutes maximum.
+Remove the tea bags without squeezing.
+Let the tea cool to lukewarm.

 - Refrigerate for 1–2 hours until fully cold and integrated.
+The cold rest allows the tea and the syrup’s warm, caramelised character to settle into a single cohesive whole.

 - Fill glasses with ice, pour over the chilled grilled peach iced black tea, and garnish with grilled peach slices.
+Serve cold, smooth, lightly smoky, and peach-forward without becoming heavy.